|Nutrition Facts (per serving)|

 In Japanese cuisine, there are several foods that are slimy, including natto (fermented soy beans), and grated yamaimo (Japanese mountain yam), making slimy foods somewhat popular, and perhaps making okra that much more lovable amongst the Japanese.

-While Japanese okra salad is prepared by boiling the okra to your desired tenderness, it is best served chilled especially during hot summer months.
+While Japanese okra salad is prepared by boiling the okra to your desired tenderness, it is best served chilled, especially during hot summer months.
 The length of time the okra is cooked is completely up to the cook.
 It’s best when cooked anywhere from four minutes to ten minutes, but if you'd like to ensure the seeds are completely cooked, 10 minutes is the magic number.
 Depending on the okra, some seeds might have a slightly bitter taste if they are raw.

 The dressing for this okra salad is quite simple.
 It is garnished with dried bonito flakes (katsuo bushi) which add a bit of smokey flavor and a burst of umami.
 Then the salad is seasoned simply with a drizzle of soy sauce (shoyu) or seasoned soy sauce (dashi shoyu).
 Japanese ponzu or citrus soy sauce may also be used, although soy sauce works wonderfully for this particular salad.

-- 12 to 15 pieces of fresh okra
+12 to 15 fresh okra

 Wash okra, but leave stems intact.

 Bring water to a boil.
 Cook okra for 4 to 10 minutes, depending on your preference of tenderness.

-- Remove the stem of the cooked okra and discard.
+Remove the stem of the cooked okra and discard.
 Then slice okra on the horizontal to make small star shaped pieces.
 Serve cooked okra in small serving dishes and chill in the refrigerator for at least 20 minutes.